 Home energy storage incentives

-That’s a huge discount, and you can apply it to home solar and batteries installed together and batteries added to your home solar system after the fact, but there’s a catch: you can only claim the credit for the battery if it will be charged exclusively from solar.
+For people who install in 2020 or 2021, that’s a huge discount, and you can apply it to home solar and batteries installed together and batteries added to your home solar system after the fact, but there’s a catch: you can only claim the credit for the battery if it will be charged exclusively from solar.
 That means if you had planned to charge up your battery from the grid using cheap off-peak electricity under a TOU plan, you can’t claim the tax credit for the battery.

 It gets more complicated than that, so connect with a solar installer to get an exact picture of how much solar tax credit you might be eligible for with your own home solar system.